-The initial discovery received only minimal attention in the press.
-It was Chatters’ dramatic announcements a month later that brought worldwide attention to the remains he dubbed Kennewick Man and touched off the on-going controversy over disposition of the bones.
-At an August 27, 1996, press conference at Kennewick city hall Chatters reported that radiocarbon dating showed the skeleton was over 9,000 years old, and described how he had found a stone spear point embedded in the man’s pelvis.
-While those findings were striking, most of the attention focused on Chatters’ assertion that, based on various measurements of the skull and other bones, the remains, which he described as "Caucasoid," were very different from those of modern American Indians and more closely resembled those of Europeans.
+The initial discovery received only minimal attention.
+It was Chatters's dramatic announcements a month later that brought worldwide attention to the remains he dubbed Kennewick Man and touched off heated controversy over disposition of the bones.
+At an August 27, 1996, press conference Chatters reported that radiocarbon dating indicated the skeleton was more than 9,000 years old (later studies determined the remains were approximately 8,500 years old), and that there was a stone spear point embedded in the man's pelvis.
+While those findings were striking enough, most attention focused on his assertion that, based on measurements of the skull and other bones, the remains, which Chatters described as "Caucasoid," were very different from those of modern Native Americans and more closely resembled those of Europeans.

 The fallout was immediate.
-Although Chatters went on to caution, at the press conference and afterward, that he was not saying Europeans reached the Americas before the ancestors of American Indians did, his announcement led to widespread media speculation raising precisely that possibility.
-Local Indian leaders expressed dismay.
-Handling and examination of the skeleton, especially the destruction of a small piece of bone as part of the radiocarbon dating process, violated religious beliefs that the remains of ancestors should not be viewed or disturbed.
+Although Chatters went on to caution, at the press conference and afterward, that he was not saying Europeans reached the Americas before the ancestors of Native Americans did, his announcement led to widespread media speculation raising precisely that possibility.
+But area tribes recognized the man found on their ancestral lands as an ancestor and tribal leaders expressed dismay at the treatment of the Ancient One's remains.
+Handling and examination of the skeleton, especially destruction of a small piece of bone for radiocarbon dating, violated religious beliefs that remains of ancestors should not be viewed or disturbed.

 Indians Seek the Ancient One

-Armand Minthorn, a board member of the Confederated Tribes of the Umatilla Reservation, located in Oregon 40 to 50 miles southeast of Kennewick, asked "How would you feel if we came into your cemetery and dug up your ancestors?"
+Armand Minthorn, a board member of the Confederated Tribes of the Umatilla Reservation, located in Oregon some 50 miles southeast of Kennewick, asked "How would you feel if we came into your cemetery and dug up your ancestors?"
 (Dietrich).
-Minthorn, who became a leading figure in the struggle to rebury the man, immediately asked the U.S. Army Corps of Engineers to ensure that the ancient skeleton was not subjected to additional examination, as did representatives of the Yakama Indian Nation.
+Minthorn asked the U.S. Army Corps of Engineers to ensure that the ancient skeleton was not subjected to additional examination, as did representatives of the Yakama Indian Nation.

-The Corps of Engineers had legal jurisdiction over the remains because it managed the federal property where they were found.
-Asserting its jurisdiction, three days after the press conference the Corps ordered Benton County officials to obtain the disputed remains from Chatters and turn them over to the Corps.
+The Corps of Engineers had jurisdiction over the remains because it managed the federal property where they were found.
+Three days after the press conference the Corps ordered Benton County officials to obtain the remains from Chatters and turn them over to the Corps.
 The bones were briefly held in the county evidence locker, then Chatters and Johnson packed them for transfer to the Pacific Northwest National Laboratory in Richland, which the Corps designated to hold them until the dispute was resolved.